Oncology

 The number of approved oncology therapies continues to rise, with 63 oncology drugs launching within the past five years.
 With so many approved drugs in the oncology marketplace and several new drug launches on the horizon, pharma companies are competing to identify and engage niche patient segments that could benefit from their drugs.
 However, the task of identifying the right patients at the right time can be extremely challenging due to narrow drug labels and small patient populations for different types of cancer.

 A way to overcome this challenge is to develop an advanced analytics capability to predict key events along the oncology patient journey.
 Such a capability can enable pharma sales and marketing teams to dynamically target oncologists who are likely to treat patients eligible for their drug.
-The pharma patient support programs can utilize this capability to predict potential patient drop-offs from therapy and proactively support such patients.
+The pharma patient support programs can use this capability to predict potential patient drop-offs from therapy and proactively support such patients.
 Pharma medical teams can also use this capability to identify the right clinical trial sites that are likely to receive patients who match the clinical trial eligibility criteria.

 Setting up an oncology patient journey prediction capability is a four-step process: